nginxinc/kubernetes-ingress/examples/ingress-resources/proxy-set-headers/README.md

 ### Example 1: Headers in both Master and Minions

-In this example, we add a custom header and value to each minion with defaults for Master
+In this example, we add a custom header and value to each minion with defaults for master:

 Content of `cafe-master.yaml`: